What is a

 You’re on a video call, and the other person’s voice starts sounding robotic or cuts in and out.
 That’s likely jitter, the packets are arriving at inconsistent intervals, making the audio choppy.

-In real-time communication like voice or video, data is sent in packets at regular intervals.
-Jitter happens when those intervals become inconsistent some packets arrive too quickly, others too slowly, and they can show up out of order.
+In real-time communication—like voice calls, video conferencing, or contact center interactions—data is transmitted in packets at regular intervals.
+Jitter occurs when these intervals become inconsistent.
+Some packets may arrive too early, others too late, or even out of order.
+This variation disrupts the smooth flow of audio and video.